MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-about-the-data-exchange-framework.md

 The formats of files for exchanging bank data with ERP systems vary depending on the supplier of the file and the country or region. [!INCLUDE[prod_short](includes/prod_short.md)] supports import and export of SEPA bank files (Single Euro Payments Area) and the AMC Banking 365 Fundamentals extension lets you connect to a AMC Banking 365 Fundamentals extension provided by external provider, AMC Consult.
 To provide support for other electronic document formats, you use the Data Exchange Framework.

-To export SEPA credit transfers, you choose **Export Payments to File** button on the **Payment Journal** page and then upload the file to process the payments in your bank.
+To export SEPA credit transfers, you choose **Export Payments to File** button on the **Receipt Journal** page and then upload the file to process the payments in your bank.
 First you must set up various master data, such as bank account, vendors, and payment methods.
 The data conversion and export of SEPA bank data is performed by a dedicated codeunit and XMLport, represented by the **SEPA Credit Transfer** bank export/import setup.
 Alternatively, you can set up the AMC Banking 365 Fundamentals extension to perform the export, represented by the **AMC Banking 365 Fundamentals extension - Credit Transfer** data exchange definition.

  To export SEPA direct debit instructions, you choose the **Export Direct Debit File** button on the **Direct Debit Collections** page and then send to your bank to automatically collect the involved customer payments.
 First you must set up bank accounts, customers, direct-debit mandates, and payment methods.
 The data conversion and export of SEPA bank data is performed by dedicated a codeunit and XMLport, represented by the **SEPA Direct Debit** bank export/import setup.